nusco/narjillos/backlog.md

 this might be related to an experiment with narjillos with a single all-zeroes chromosome. in this case, the mouths are not visualized (nor anything else).
 Why?

 these seem to be the 0-length, 0-mass creatures. constrain length and mass to 0.1 or less?
+(I did it in one of the Organ hierarchy constructors, but maybe it should be done in OrganBuilder, or a new Chromosome class?

 after this, take a tour through TODOs and FIXMEs and clean up

 ===

 ###Physicist

 * Uniform measure units (instead of had-hoc clipping and multiplying all over the place)
+* Fix "shaking" of limbs in some Narjillos

 ###Speed Demon